jswymer/mydoctest/articles/ui-specify-printer-selection-reports.md

     ms.tgt_pltfrm="na"
     ms.workload="na"
     ms.date="05/12/2016"
-    ms.author="edupont04" />
+    ms.author="SusanneWindfeldPedersen" />

 # Specify Printer Selection for Reports
 You can set up reports so that they must be printed on a specific printer.
 The following are some uses of printer selection:

 - You can print reports on special company letterhead.
 - You can print reports on different paper sizes.
 - You can print reports on the default printer of a specified employee.

 You use the **Printer Selections** window to set different values to obtain different output.
 If you set a specific printer selection, then it takes precedence over a more general printer selection.
 For example, you can set a printer selection that has values in the **User ID**, **Report ID**, and **Printer Name** fields.
 This printer selection takes precedence over a printer selection that has blank entries in the **User ID** or **Report ID** fields.

 The following table describes the combination of values to specify when you set up printer selections for a report.